About Me and How I Work

 At Work ¶

 When I worked at Google, my corporate Gmail account received 3,000 to 4,000 emails per week at its peak.
 I accessed my work email using the Gmail web interface and my cell phone.
 Since my work email needed to be accessible and synchronized across multiple devices, I used a different approach for organizing emails at work.
 I wrote a tool called EIML that I use in conjunction with a Go program to organize my email: EIML downloads emails from Google's servers, feeds them to the Go program and applies any labels that the Go program emits.
 Most of the emails I received never even land in my inbox.
-At Pinterest, the volume of emails I receive is low enough that I currently use bog-standard Gmail filters.
+At Pinterest, the volume of emails I received was low enough that I used bog-standard Gmail filters.